Nekron

-Publication history
+Fictional character biography

 Origins

 Nekron, as he first appeared in Tales of the Green Lantern Corps #2.
 Art by Joe Staton.

 Nekron is the personification of Death and ruler of a region adjoining Hell known as the Land of the Unliving.
 It is where the souls of the dead await passage to their final residence in either the Silver City or Hell.
 Nekron draws his power from the souls and spirits of the dead.

 After the Oan scientist Krona is sentenced to banishment as pure energy, his energy reaches Nekron's realm, opening a rift between dimensions.
 Desiring the living world he is now able to see, but being too large to pass through the rift, Nekron recreates Krona as an undead being of enormous power instead.
 Given an army of similarly-restored spirits, Nekron sends Krona to kill the Guardians of the Universe to increase the size of the rift.
 Krona cooperates because part of Nekron's plan involves collapsing the universe so as to recreate it according to his own desires.
 Krona and his minions kill several Guardians and Green Lanterns while destroying the Central Power Battery to prevent the Lanterns from recharging their power rings.
 Although his attack is powerful enough to shatter the morale of the Green Lantern Corps, Hal Jordan manages to inspire and rally his fellow Lanterns into attacking Krona with the charge still left in their rings.
 Nekron is defeated when Jordan enters the realm of the dead and incites the spirits of the recently killed Lanterns to rebel against him.
 This distraction undercuts Krona's power supplied by the being and thus gives the Guardians enough time to banish Krona into the dead realm and close the rift with Jordan still trapped inside.
 The spirit of Jordan's predecessor, Abin Sur, helps him escape the realm.

 1990 – 2002

 Captain Atom has a run-in with Nekron in which Nekron is described as "Death as the Ultimate Opponent".
 Black Racer, also making an appearance, is coined "Death as an Inevitability", while Death represents "Death as the Release, as Mercy, as Compassion".
 Drawing into the Quantum field, Captain Atom is able to get the better of Nekron and is able to visit his deceased wife.

 Nekron later battles the demon Nebiros, following the destruction of Doctor Fate's Tower of Fate.
 Also appearing in this issue is Jared Stevens (Fate).

 Kyle Rayner later encounters Nekron when he nearly reenters the living universe, at a time when the level of supernatural activity mysteriously increases.
 This gives Nekron the opportunity to briefly control every deceased member of the Green Lantern Corps, which act as both his army and his anchor to the living universe.
 Kyle pushes Nekron back into his dimension by freeing the undead Lanterns from Nekron's control.
-The rift is eventually sealed following Nekron's defeat.
+The rift is sealed following Nekron's defeat.